Pullolo/MagicAbilities/README.md

 ![](https://i.imgur.com/QlSqjAX.png)

 > [!TIP]
-> The ```/binds``` command may be usefull for figuring some things out.
+> The ```/binds``` command may be useful for figuring some things out.

 > [!WARNING]
 > The plugin is still in the development process, anything is subject to change.

 > [!WARNING]
-> The plugin doesn't have a wiki page so it might be difficult to figure some things out.
+> The plugin doesn't have a wiki page, so it might be difficult to figure some things out.